 My experience is that internal abrasion is the main problem with all light weight fabrics.
 They really only need to be tough enough on the outside.

 Challenge say that last year weight was their priority, this year it is durability.
+(2022, sadly Hale, their fantastic fabric designer has passed away)

 This is new Ecopak EP250 LE Graphite, possibly ideal for pockets.

-Challenge seems to be where the innovation is happening, however it is driven by the North American market where weight is the primary concern.
+Challenge seems to be where the innovation was happening, however it is driven by the North American market where weight is the primary concern.
 We need to talk loudly to have any chance of getting what we need.
 It would be great to see some 20 year old Fiordland Packs out there one day, I still have a made in NZ Macpac Ascent.

 Dimension Polyant, a German company, has been my main fabric supplier since the beginning, though the fabrics themselves are manufactured in the USA.
 These are all very expensive high end fabrics, in my opinion they fall in the sweet spot in terms of weight and durability.